c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 c.1585 Mr.Page headmaster of Penrith Grammar School meets a stranger, a visiting gentleman, who had arrived in Penrith to visit some of its antiquities.
 The stranger produced a sheet of paper and said that Sir Owen (Hugh) Caesarius had a hermitage somewhere thereabouts called 'Sir Hugh's parlour' and this place was some time afterwards opened by a William Turner who there found 'the great long shank bones of a man and a broad sword'.

-From approximately 22nd September 1597 to 13th December 1598 the Black Death haemorrhagic plague (spread by humans), not bubonic plague (spread by rats) devastated Penrith killing around 2,260 people (Believed Penrith population was only between 1500-2000 at this time, so some of the quoted number must be from neighbouring villages).
+From approximately 22nd September 1597 to 13th December 1598 the Black Death haemorrhagic plague (spread by humans), not bubonic plague (spread by rats) devastated Penrith killing around 2,260 people (Believed Penrith population was only between 1500-2000 at this time, so some of the quoted number must include deaths from neighbouring villages).

 The plague had started slowly in September 1597, but with the warm weather in May 1598 it spread totally out of control, the outbreak ending around 13th December 1598.
 Another source suggests plague at Penreth (note spelling) earlier in 1554.
 The image below shows the location where the 1598 AD victims were buried.

 1600 Brougham Hall's Pele Tower is refurbished.
+Picture below taken in 2013 shows later extension to building and famous door knocker.

 1601 April 3rd Penrith Town dyke re-established as a defence against the Scots and Border raiders.